Policy last updated

 - all activities that take place on school premises including pre-schools, kindergartens, outside school hours care, cultural, sporting or recreational activities and school fetes.

-Smoking and vaping are also not permitted during school events and excursions held off school premises.
+The department also bans smoking and vaping at school events and excursions held off school premises.

 Schools must:

-- display the signs in such a prominent position at each entrance to make it clear that the area at or within 4 metres of that entrance is a ‘no smoking’ area.
+- display the signs in such a prominent position at each entrance to make it clear that the area at or within 4 metres of that entrance is a smoke and vape-free area.

 - remind the school community that smoking and vaping are not permitted at school-sanctioned events held off school premises

-- where relevant remind staff that a person must not smoke in a motor vehicle if a person under 18 years is also present in the motor vehicle
+- where relevant remind staff that a person must not smoke or vape in a motor vehicle if a person under 18 years is also present in the motor vehicle

-- encourage Department employees who require support complying with the ban to either:
+- encourage department employees who require support to comply with the ban to:

 Resources and school supports

-The Resources tab contains guides to assist schools, parents and the whole school community to talk to children and young people about the dangers of smoking and vaping, and support young people who do smoke and/or vape to quit.
+The Resources tab contains links and materials to assist schools, parents/carers and the whole school community to talk to children and young people about the dangers of smoking and vaping, and support young people who do smoke and/or vape to stop.
 Template wording is also available to assist schools in sharing information about smoking and vaping with parents and carers through their school communication channels (for example, their school newsletter).

-School and area-based health, wellbeing and inclusion workforces can also assist with providing support to students who smoke or vape:
+School and area-based health, wellbeing and inclusion workforces can also assist with providing support to students who smoke or vape.
+These include:

 - Doctors in Secondary School Program